wodecki/AI_markets/README.md

 All the computations are stored in a `jupyter notebook`.
 If you don't have it installed, please follow the instructions provided here: https://jupyter.org/install .

-Having `jupyter notebook`, you need only 3 python libraries installed: `numpy, pandas, wordcloud` and `folium`.
+Having `jupyter notebook`, you need only the followin non-standard libraries installed: `numpy, pandas, wordcloud` and `folium`.

 All can be easily installed using `pip install` command.
 Eg. to install `folium` type: